 The picture above is actually one of our own, taken on our visit to Athens way back in 2004 (really doesn't seem that long ago!)
 If you look carefully you can see Yvonne lurking in the bottom right hand corner.
 It's a city we very much plan to return to one day, hopefully soon.

-New Years Eve is celebrated enthusiastically in Athens, and while there are no planned municipal fireworks this year (another sad reflection of the dictates of the austerity regime) you can be assured that the local businesses will attempt to step into the breach, with local bars, hotels and restaurants holding their own parties and all doing their best to light up the city and the sky come midnight.
+New Years Eve is celebrated enthusiastically in Athens, and while there are no planned municipal fireworks this year you can be assured that the local businesses will attempt to step into the breach, with local bars, hotels and restaurants holding their own parties and all doing their best to light up the city and the sky come midnight.

 One feature of Athens that marks it out from most other major European cities is the proliferation on roof gardens maintained by the hotels - the densely packed nature of the city centre means public space is at an absolute premium, so local hoteliers have circumvented this restriction by taking their public areas vertical, so on many city centre hotel roofs you will find attractive bars, many with pools and restaurants, and this provides a perfect setting for a panoramic view of the midnight firework displays.